katiejanecoughlan/sojourn-scribbles-V3/README.md

 ## Code

 - **Code Institute** course content for providing the knowledge and guidance to build the project
+- GitHub user **TulaUnogi** for sharing a best practice README structure
 - Course Facilitator **David Calikes** for his unwaving support and guidance during the process
 - Tutor **Martin McInerney** for his endless patience and support with trouble shooting issues
 - Tutor **Kevin Loughrey** for his helpful SME sessions and constant support